Quororque/WeaponSFXByFaceplateVTT/README.md

 # WeaponSFXByFaceplateVTT

-A library of weapon sound effects intended for tabletop games (e.g. modern-war / military / horror RPGs) using VTT.
+A library of modern warfare-era weapon sound effects intended for tabletop games (e.g. modern-war / military / horror RPGs) using VTT.

 ## What is this